 Highly qualified students may pursue advanced work leading to graduation with honors in the major.
 Global affairs majors who have completed 75 credits with an overall GPA of 3.50 and a GPA of 3.50 in courses for the major are eligible to apply to graduate with honors.

-Students pursuing honors in the major must complete the two-course honors sequence, GLOA 491 Honors Seminar in Global Affairs and GLOA 492 Honors Research Project in Global Affairs, with a minimum GPA of 3.50 in the sequence.
+Students pursuing honors in the major must complete the two-course honors sequence, GLOA 491 Honors Seminar in Global Affairs and GLOA 492 Honors Research Project in Global Affairs (Mason Core), with a minimum GPA of 3.50 in the sequence.
 Not all applicants who meet the minimum requirements are guaranteed acceptance.

-The accelerated master's programs listed below specify the BA in global affairs as a feeder degree for their programs.
-It is important to note, however, that many accelerated master's programs are available for any bachelor's degree at Mason, including this one.
-See the full list of master's degrees with accelerated programs at George Mason.
+The accelerated master's program listed below specifies the BA in global affairs as a feeder degree for its program.
+Many other accelerated master's programs are also available for any bachelor's degree at Mason.
+See the full list of degrees with accelerated programs at George Mason.
 In addition, as a student with a BA in global affairs you may be particularly interested in the accelerated MA in global affairs.

 Overview